liberland/docs/blockchain/for-companies/how-to-run-liberland-company.md

 The benefits of a Liberland company are a less regulated and untaxed business environment, access to Liberland clients, markets, and justice system, as well as bragging rights and the patriotic contribution to the official GDP of Liberland.

-Given the early stage of Liberland and its current status as a country not yet recognized by the UN, i t is important to note that Liberland companies are not a way to evade tax in other countries.
+Given the early stage of Liberland and its current status as a country not yet recognized by the UN, it is important to note that Liberland companies are not a way to evade tax in other countries.
 For example, if you are selling physical products in the USA, to USA clients, with USA workers, a Liberland company will not help in reducing tax obligations as far as US law is concerned.

 However, if your company is either operating solely online, or with cryptocurrency,